AdityaHarvi/RL-FizzBuzz/README.md

 # FizzBuzz is HARD, so I made a RL agent do it instead
 This agent utilizes a Q-Learning algorithm to learn the proper actions to perform in this problem.
+This mini project was mainly used as a learning opportunity for how to train RL agents.

 ## Prerequisites
 - Ensure you have python installed